Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Capacity regions characterization based on current overload

-For simple diffusion models, this approach can be used to obtain the optimal path and $\psi_{\ell}^{(a)}$ in closed form, leading to an explicit characterization of the capacity region $\mathcal{\tilde{R}}^{(c)}_{\eps,p}.$ In the following, we illustrate this for the case where the power injections are modeled as an Ornstein-Uhlenbeck process.
+} Thus, obtaining the capacity region $\Rcur$ hinges on computing $\psi_{\ell}^{(a)},$ which by definition is the solution of \eqref{eq:variational_prob}.
+To solve this variational problem with boundary constraints, one can for instance use the Euler - Lagrange equation (see also our discussion in Section~\ref{sc: numerics}).
+For simple diffusion models, this approach can be used to obtain the optimal path and $\psi_{\ell}^{(a)}$ in closed form, leading to an explicit characterization of the capacity region $\Rcur.$ Next, we illustrate this for the case where the power injections are modeled as a OU process.